davidvossel/kubevirt-folder-view/README.md

 This project creates the concept of a `folder` within kubernetes to organize namespaces.

-Folders contain Namespaces and nested child folders.
+ClusterFolders contain Namespaces and nested child folders.
 Permissions can be assigned to a folder, which inturn results in those permissions being applied to all namespaces within the folder including the namespaces within the child folders.

 ## Example